telliott99/MyMath/int2+-apps/moments.rst

 with the integrals taken over the volume of the body.
 The same is true for :math:`y` and :math:`z`.

-Now the square of the distance of any point in the body from the $z$-axis is $x^2 + y^2$, so the moment of inertion with respect to the center of mass is
+Now the square of the distance of any point in the body from the :math:`z`-axis is :math:`x^2 + y^2`, so the moment of inertion with respect to the center of mass is

 .. math::